mindkin/hourfleet/docs/configure.md

 ---
 # What you can configure

-When you join Hourfleet and create a new Car Share, you are going to get with that your own car sharing web App hosted for you at an address like: `https://yourbusiness.hourfleet.com`.
+When you join Hourfleet and create a new Car Share, you are going to get your own car sharing web App hosted for you at an address like: `https://yourbusiness.hourfleet.com`.

-Your App will still need to be customized to suit your business model, and tailored to look like your company brand.
+Your App will still need to be configured to suit your business model, and tailored to look like your company brand.

 You can see an example of what your web app will look like at [What Is In The Box](inthebox.html)